brunomeira/python-power-dialer/README.md

 ## States - Lead call
-Lead calls represent the state of a current call through an agent
+Lead calls represent the state of a current call through an agent.
+Transitions to own state to not raise an exception

 | State | Explanation | Transitions |
 |--|--|--|